fixmycrypto/FixMyCrypto/BUILD.md

 * Unit tests: run Test configuration in VS Code (`FixMyCrypto -t`)
 * Unit tests require phrases and addresses specified in `secrets.json` (see example in /examples)
-    * Blockchain search tests require some coins to be deposited in those addresses
 * Release tests: Run `./tests.sh`